DrexelBioControl/GITHUB-Predictive-Analysis-of-Amplification-in-Biochemical-Feedback-Circuits/_FinalProduct_/README.md

 1. List every experimental condition in `all_conditions`.
 2. For each run, omit one condition from `fit_conditions` while keeping it in `all_conditions`.
 3. Set `MODE = "fit"` so the parameters are estimated using only the remaining conditions.
-4. Give each run a different `run_name` or output location so previous results are not overwritten.
+4. Give each run different `results_dir` and `figures_dir` values so its results are not overwritten.
+A different `run_name` may also be used to identify the run.
 5. Run Code 1 and inspect the held-out prediction plot and `held_out_rmse.csv`.
 6. Repeat until every condition has been held out once.